 Ramsden’s nephew, Harry Corbett (1918 – 1989), the creator of the Sooty and Sweep puppets, would occasionally entertain diners with his piano skills.

-Ramsden enjoyed considerable success, and he used a chauffeur-driven Rolls-Royce by the 1940s.
+The business was a considerable success, and Ramsden enjoyed a chauffeur-driven Rolls-Royce by the 1940s.

 Ramsden revealed his three tips for cooking fish and chips in 1952: